-- Many games are known to be favor to the first player. - ▷ Go-Moku. - Only very few games are known to be favor to the second player. - $\triangleright$ 6 by 6 Othello. - A fair game: the game-theoretic value is draw and both players have roughly an equal probability to make a mistake.
-People normally enjoy playing fair games over unfair ones.

-- Examples: - ▷ Paper-scissor-stone. - ▶ Roll a dice and the one getting a larger number wins. - ▷ Nine Men's Morris (proven in 1995). - $\triangleright$ Checkers (proven in 2007). - Many popular games are not fair or are unknown of their fairness. - It is difficult to prove a non-trivial game is fair or to design a non-trivial fair one, which is also an exciting research area. - An asymmetric game - An asymmetric game is one that has different rules for the two players. - Examples: Renju, Go with a non-zero Komi value.
+- Many games are known to be favor to the first player. - ▷ Go-Moku. - Only very few games are known to be favor to the second player.
+6 by 6 Othello. - A fair game: the game-theoretic value is draw and both players have roughly an equal probability to make a mistake. - People normally enjoy playing fair games over unfair ones. - Examples: - ▷ Paper-scissor-stone. - \triangleright Roll a dice and the one getting a larger number wins. - ▷ Nine Men's Morris (weakly proven in 1995; strongly proven in 2010 [Edelkamp et al '10]). - ▷ Checkers (weakly proven in 2007). - ▷ 8 by 8 Othello (weakly proven in 2024 [Takizawa '24]). - Many popular games are not fair or are unknown of their fairness. - It is difficult to prove a non-trivial game is fair or to design a non-trivial fair one, which is a challenging research area.

-More definitions (1/2)
+More definitions (2/3)

-- A convergent game: the size of the state space decreases as the game progresses. - Start with many pieces on the board and pieces are gradually removed during the course of the game.

-▷ Example: Checkers.

-- It means the number of possible configurations decreases as the game progresses. - A divergent game: the size of the state space increases as the game progresses. - May start with an empty board, and pieces are gradually added during the course of the game. - ▷ Example: Connect-5 before the board is almost filled. - It means the number of possible configurations increases as the game progresses. - ▶ For Chinese chess, a rook can visit more places when it is away from its initial location.
+- An asymmetric game An asymmetric game is one that has different rules for the two players. - Examples: Renju, Go with a non-zero Komi value. - A convergent game: the size of the state space decreases as the game progresses. - Start with many pieces on the board and pieces are gradually removed during the course of the game. - ▷ Example: Checkers. - It means the number of possible configurations decreases as the game progresses. - A divergent game: the size of the state space increases as the game progresses. - May start with an empty board, and pieces are gradually added during the course of the game. - ▶ Example: Connect-5 before the board is almost filled. - It means the number of possible configurations increases as the game progresses. - ▶ For Chinese chess, a rook can visit more places when it is away from its initial location.

-More definitions (2/2)
+More definitions (3/3)